 What is the best way to lay out my website?

-Each page should have a singular purpose and you should design your page to best facilitate that purpose.
+When laying out your website, it’s important to have a plan.
+Each page should have a singular purpose and you should design your pages to facilitate that purpose.

 Just remember, your page should have one purpose; how easy is it to do that purpose?